Respect the earth and one another, because even one small act of kindness can change the world.

 My guiding principle as assistant director is to constantly look for opportunities to learn.
 Whether I'm walking around camp and taking in the scenery, spending time with a cabin as they find ways to make "cabin clean-up" more fun, or reading relevant articles and books, I always keep my eyes and ears open for new information.

 Wilderness Trip Director

 I’ve been Birch Trail's waterfront director for more than 30 years.
-Every summer, I travel to camp from my winter home in Hong Kong, where I work as a child psychologist.
+Every summer, I travel with my wife, Jesse, and our son, John, to camp all the way from our winter home in Hong Kong, where I work as a child psychologist.